 Choose a puppy bed that will fit in one half of the crate.
-We’d suggest either the Snuggle Plush bed in a medium for a Miniature Schnauzer, or one of our very own Puppy Half Crate Beds - designed to fit exactly one half of the crate.
+We’d suggest either the Grow with Me bed for a Miniature Schnauzer, or our Cosy & Calm Puppy Crate Bed - designed to fit exactly one half of the crate.
 When puppy is fully trained, you can use the bed elsewhere in the house as a stand-alone bed and buy a full size cushion for the crate.

 Puppies love to snuggle; it is comforting to nervous new pups and makes them feel safe.
 We’d suggest buying a scent blanket at first.
 Give it to your breeder a couple of weeks before you pick up your pup.
 It can be left with Mum for a while and then when you collect pup, you can bring the scent blanket with them.
 The comforting smell of Mum will come home with them and help them to feel content in their new surroundings.

 As pup grows up, size up to a full size dog blanket.
-Our luxury velvet blankets are lined in cosy sherpa and make ideal additions to your dog’s crate or bed.
+Our luxury velvet blankets are lined in cosy sherpa or teddy fleece and make ideal additions to your dog’s crate or bed.
 They are also ideal to pop in your travel crate or carrier on trips to the Vet.

 The perfect crate set-up for a puppy includes a dog crate cover.
-Our favourite type for puppies are the oilcloth versions as they are so easy to wipe down and clean.
 A crate cover is a really practical addition to the crate as it helps to make nervous pups feel safe, whilst also helping them adjust to their new night-time routine.
 They're washable too, so great for puppies!